mcrossover97/rktmse/README.md

 ```
 'all' is not a member of 'eigen'
 ```
 This is because MOOSE and Reaktoro each uses a different version of the Eigen library.
-While compiling Reaktoro, the compiler might decide to look for the Eigen version used by MOOSE and thus, since this version is not compatible with Reaktoro, not recognizing `eigen::all`, an error stops compilation.
+While compiling Reaktoro, the compiler might decide to look for the Eigen version used by MOOSE and thus, since this version is not compatible with Reaktoro, an error stops compilation.
 By removing the default Eigen library used by MOOSE and having the following line added to `rktmse.mk`:
 ```
 ADDITIONAL_INCLUDES += -I /path/to/Reaktoro/install/directory/include/Reaktoro/deps/eigen3
 ```